GeZhouyang/FSD/README.md

 Original authors: Andrew M. Fiore & James W. Swan (MIT) [1].

 >  Note: The original FSD code contains errors in the lubrication, mobility, precondition and Brownian calculations.
->  This version fixes those issues and tries to improve the overall performance and clarity.
+>  This version tries to fix those issues and improve the overall performance and clarity.
->  Furthermore, the solver has been adapted to simulate active suspensions of squirmers based on the *Active Stokesian Dynamics* framework,
+>  Furthermore, the solver has been adapted to simulate active matter based on the *Active Stokesian Dynamics* framework [2].
->  see Refs.
-[2-3] for details.
+>  Some recent publications using data generated from this solver is listed in [3-5].
+>  Feel free to let me know if you used our code and would like your paper to be listed here.

 A brief summary of the main files is given below.
 Main structure:

+>   - DataStruct.h              : Declaration of the various data structures
 >	- Stokes.cc			        : C++ module to set up the method and run the integrator
->	- Stokes.cu			        : Driver function for integration (RK2, Euler-Maruyama, etc.)
+>	- Stokes.cu			        : Driver function for the velocity calculation and temporal integration
 >	- Precondition.cu		    : Preconditioners for the saddle point and near-field Brownian solves
 >	- Integrator.cu			    : Velocity computation and integrators, including the RFD
 >	- Solvers.cu			    : Methods to perform required matrix inversions